 On the My Contact Details page you will see a drop down box that gives you a selection of different currencies.
 This will convert all prices across the site into that currency, thus enabling you to better view and compare prices.
 It should be noted though that CodeCogs.com is based in the UK and all final transactions will carried out in British Pounds.
 This means that when you finally checkout a conversion will be done and you will be charged the equivalent amount in British Pounds.
 It does not affect the price you pay.

 Note: Exchange rates vary.
-All prices shown, if not in British Pounds, will be converted using the exchange rate figures for that day.
+All prices shown, if not in British Pounds, will be converted using our latest exchange rate figures.
 This means that prices may appear to vary from one day to the next if you are not viewing the site in British Pounds.
 The official value will always be the price in British Pounds.

 top